-MSC Grandiosa and MSC Virtuosa are among the best ships of MSC Cruises and amongst some of the largest cruise ships at sea.
-They both belong to the Meraviglia Plus class ships.
+MSC Grandiosa, MSC Virtuosa, and the brand new MSC Euribia are among the best ships of MSC Cruises and amongst some of the largest cruise ships at sea.
+They all belong to the Meraviglia Plus class ships.

-Italian-born and built MSC Cruises launched these two ships in 2019 and 2021, respectively.
-MSC Grandiosa is hailed as one of the most environmentally friendly cruise ships at sea.
+Italian-born and built MSC Cruises launched these ships in 2019, 2021, and 2023 respectively.
+MSC Euribia is hailed as one of the most environmentally friendly cruise ships at sea.
 It boasts advanced admissions technology and modern wastewater treatments.

 For those of you not familiar with MSC Cruises, this Italian cruise company started life in commercial shipping back in 1970.
 The "Mediterranean Shipping Company" grew to eventually offer passenger cruises with their first cruise ship in 1988.
 It is now one of the largest cruise companies in the world.